 - Memorandum of Association;

 - A cover letter providing details of the proposed business;

 Company Registry Fees

 The following are a few of the local licensed corporate service providers who can assist you with the incorporation process.
-The usual fee for their services is between US$700ľUS$1250, excluding government filing fees.
-The other services they offer include: the provision of a registered office; maintenance of statutory registers; handling of annual returns; drafting resolutions and minutes; providing certified documents; getting documents apostilled and notarized; updating the register of officers, shareholders and directors; maintaining the minute book; assisting with corporate restructuring; revisions to the memo and arts, and some also provide director services.
+The usual fee for their services is between US$700–US$1,250, excluding government filing fees.
+The other services they offer include: the provision of a registered office; maintenance of statutory registers; handling of annual returns; drafting resolutions and minutes; providing certified documents; getting documents apostilled and notarised; updating the register of officers, shareholders and directors; maintaining the minute book; assisting with corporate restructuring; revisions to the memo and arts, and some also provide director services.

 Bodden Corporate Services

-Caribbean Plaza, West Bay Road
+878 West Bay Road

 PO Box 10335, Grand Cayman KY1-1003

 Tel: (345) 945 0400 Fax: (345) 945 0345